 Defacto leader of the factionless and mother of Tobias.
 Was presumed dead due to childbirth.

-Bitch in Sheep's Clothing: Comes off as the loving mother of Tobias who regrets leaving him as a child.
+- Bitch in Sheep's Clothing: Comes off as the loving mother of Tobias who regrets leaving him as a child.
 But Tris has her suspicions of her, which are confirmed at the end of the second book when she betrays the Dauntless and chooses to establish an oppressive government of her own.

-Heel-Face Turn/Love Redeems: Given the choice between reclaiming Tobias's affection or holding on to power in the city, she chooses Tobias.
+- Heel-Face Turn/Love Redeems: Given the choice between reclaiming Tobias's affection or holding on to power in the city, she chooses Tobias.
 And she's much happier for it.

 - You Are Worth Hell: Ultimately, she would rather have Tobias around as her son than to exact revenge on her husband and controlling the city.
 Even if that means swallowing her pride and having to face her abusive husband and possibly be put at risk herself.